kgrid/kgrid-site/docs/tutorial/createko.md

 $ kgrid create myko --bundled
 ```

 Comparing with the project created as a simple KO in the developer's guide, you will notice an additional file `webpack.config.js` in the created KO implementation folder.
-This file will configure the webpack tool to build the source files into an bundle, ready for Kgrid activator.
+This file will configure the webpack tool to build the source files into a JAVASCRIPT bundle, ready for KGrid activator.

 Looking in to the folder of `/src`, you will find a few more files in addition to `index.js`.